 Study Abroad Program Overview

-Orientation at Pembroke/King's College International Summer School, University of Cambridge:
+Orientation at Pembroke-King's College Summer Program, at the University of Cambridge:

 - Meet the head porter, college nurse, housing and IT officers, and especially the Program Assistants (all Cambridge students who will help you during the entire program)

 - Meet and bond with other international students